 Here are a few Rum shacks on the West Coast in St James where most of our luxury villas in Barbados are located that we consider worth a visit.

-Really centrally located just below Gibbs Beach and beside the well known and upmarket Loan Star restaurant.
+Really centrally located just below Gibbs Beach and beside the well known and upmarket Lone Star restaurant.
+Read more about the Lone Star Restaurant in my guide to dining in Barbados.
 They even share a car park.
 Ramshackle is an unpretentious watering hole providing all the basic necessities of life!!
 Order some Mount Gay 12 year old rum and Coke and enjoy the incredible view.

 Rum Shack at Westmoreland